Castellari/gSuiteCalendarSync/README.md

 ## How to setup code

 #### 1. Create a new calendar on your personal gmail account
-This calendar is where you will store a copy of your gSuite events. [step by step instructions](https://support.google.com/calendar/answer/37095?hl=en)
+This calendar is where you will store a copy of your gSuite events.
+[Step by step instructions](https://support.google.com/calendar/answer/37095?hl=en)

 Note that events not included on gSuite accout will be deleted from the personal calendar.
 To avoid any losses, create a new calendar in the gmail account.